 Rights of the College to Exclude a Student

 Students must act in accordance with the directions of College staff and observe all rules and regulations of the College.
 The College reserves the right to exclude any student either permanently or temporarily, consistent with published policies outlining procedural fairness.

 The continuing enrolment of a student is conditional upon his maintaining academic standards set by the College.
 If the College forms the view that the student is not meeting those standards, it may terminate his enrolment.
 The College views the first year of enrolment as a year in which both parties can assess how well the College, student and home meet expectations.

 Changes Made to Curriculum

 The College reserves the right to amend its academic and other programs at any time and without notice to parents.
 This may include the discontinuance of teaching subjects and other programs.

-St Aloysius' College is a Catholic School conducted by the Jesuits (Society of Jesus).
+St Aloysius' College is a Catholic School conducted in the Jesuit tradition.
 It aims to complement the Christian values and Church attendance practised by the home.
 If the home does not rate these values highly, the student will be at best confused, and sometimes resentful, at this dissonance between home and school.
 A signed clergy reference is therefore required at the time of the entrance examination.